Marek Jankulovski: Napoli

-Following his participation in the UEFA Euro 2000, Napoli began negotiations of signing Jankulovski.
-The move was confirmed the next day and he was given a number fifteen shirt.
-It was revealed that his compatriot Zdeněk Zeman recommended the player to join the club.
+Following his participation in the UEFA Euro 2000, Napoli began negotiations to sign Jankulovski.
+The transfer was confirmed on 29 June 2000.
+He was one of a large number of players brought in by new Czech manager Zdeněk Zeman.
 Jankulovski said about his compatriot manager, Zeman: "I had heard of Zeman's methods in my country.
 I had prepared myself to suffer.
 Yet I am still in pieces, after having faced many kilometers of running in a few days.
 It is a different preparation from what I was used to."

-Having started out on the substitute bench for the first three league matches, he made his debut for Napoli, starting the whole game, in a 1–1 draw against Lecce on 1 November 2000.
-This was followed up by scoring his first goal for the club, in a 2–1 loss against Vicenza.
-After the match, la Repubblica praised his performance.
-Since joining Napoli, however, Jankulovski found his playing time, mostly coming from the substitute bench.
-He then scored his second goal for the club, after coming on as a 75th-minute substitute, in a 6–2 win against Reggina on 16 December 2000.
-However, Jankulovski received a straight red card in the 89th minute, having come on as a 70th-minute substitute, in a 0–0 draw against Perugia on 18 March 2001.
-After serving a one match suspension, he scored on his return, having come on as an 83rd-minute substitute, against Bari on 14 April 2001.
-However, Jankulovski was unable to help the club avoid relegation to Serie B. At the end of the 2000–01 season, he went on to make twenty appearances and scoring once in all competitions.
+Jankulovski made his debut for Napoli, playing the whole game, in a 1–1 draw against Lecce on 1 November 2000.
+He scored his first goal for the club in a 2–1 loss against Vicenza four days later.
+After the match, La Repubblica praised his performance.
+After joining Napoli, however, Jankulovski found his playing time, mostly coming from the substitute bench.
+He scored his second goal for the club in a 6–2 victory against Reggina on 16 December 2000, having come on as a substitute in the 75th minute.
+In a goalless draw against Perugia on 18 March 2001, Jankulovski played as a substitute but received a straight red card for protesting in the 90th minute.
+On 14 April 2001, after serving a one match suspension, he scored on his comeback as a substitute in the 87th minute against Bari.
+Napoli finished the season being relegated to Serie B. At the end of the 2000–01 season, Jankulovski had made twenty appearances and scored once in all competitions.

-Ahead of the 2001–02 season, it was expected that Jankulovski would be staying at Napoli despite the club's relegation.
-He scored his first goal of the season, in a 2–1 loss against Siena on 12 August 2001.
-After the start of the 2001–02 season, Jankulovski continued to regain his first-team place, rotating in playing either left midfield and central midfield.
+Ahead of the 2001–02 Serie A, Jankulovski remained at Napoli despite the club's relegation.
+He scored his first goal of the season in a 2–1 loss against Siena on 12 August 2001.
+After the start of said season Jankulovski continued to regain his first-team place, rotating in playing either left midfield and central midfield.

+Early in the 2001–02 season he was linked with a move to Premier League side West Ham United, as well as Italian sides Lecce, Fiorentina and Torino.

 By December, he began playing at left-back.
-Jankulovski then scored two goals in the next two matches against Cosenza and Pistoiese between 9 December 2001 and 14 December 2001.
-After missing two missing two matches through injury, he scored his return, in a 1–1 draw against Cagliari on 24 February 2002.
-Jankulovski then scored two more goals later in the 2001–02 season against Palermo and Siena.
-Despite suffering injuries throughout 2001–02 season, he went on to make 33 appearances in all competitions, scoring six times.
+Later, Jankulovski scored two goals in the next two matches against Cosenza and Pistoiese between 9 December 2001 and 14 December 2001.
+After missing two missing two matches due to injury, he made a comeback by scoring in a 1–1 draw against Cagliari on 24 February 2002.
+Jankulovski then scored in a 1–1 draw against Palermo, and in a 2–1 loss against Siena.
+Despite suffering injuries throughout the season, he made 33 appearances in all competitions, scoring six times.